Hamels sharp in return, Almora and Cubs beat Brewers 4-1

 TRAINER’S ROOM

 Cubs: With Hamels activated off the IL, the Cubs designated RHP Brad Brach for assignment.
-The 33-year-old was 4-3 with a 6.13 ERA in 42 relief appearances. .
-Contreras was replaced by Victor Caratini after exiting.
+The 33-year-old was 4-3 with a 6.13 ERA in 42 relief appearances. … Contreras was replaced by Victor Caratini after exiting.
+Caratini will be behind the plate on Sunday.

 UP NEXT